 The downhill skier will receive the timing chip from the cross-country skier at the staging area located near the Day Lodge.
 The downhill skier/snowboarder must be in the staging area or he/she will be penalized by the race committee.
-The skier will first ski directly down to the bottom of Chair 2, hike up Lower North to North Face, then hike to the top of Chair 1, ski down Gunner’s Ridge, down Blueberry Cat Track, down Home Run, down 7-Hills, and on to the finish line beside the ski shop.
+The skier will first ski directly down to the bottom of Chair 2, hike up Lower North to North Face (please note that this is nearly a 1,000 foot elevation gain), then hike to the top of Chair 1, ski down Gunner’s Ridge, down Blueberry Cat Track, down Home Run, down 7-Hills, and on to the finish line beside the ski shop.
 He/she will pass the timing chip to the runner; the runner will then swipe the chip to record the downhill skier’s finish time.
 The rules and the course are the same for the snowboarder except the snowboarder has to keep one foot attached to the front binding on the snowboard throughout the race course except for the hike from the bottom of Lower North to the top of the hike at the Pan Dome Warming Hut.

 Many race participants practice the course prior to Race Day.
 The course is not marked with bamboo, gates, and flagging until the day before the race and may not be completely marked until the morning of Race Day.
 The course will be machine groomed a few days prior to the race, depending on weather conditions.
 There will be five designated gates on the course that each skier will be required to go through: Lower North, Hoofers Corner, Pan Dome Warming Hut, Gunner’s Ridge Corner and Blueberry Corner.
 The course may vary depending on snow conditions.

 There will be a meeting at 7:00am on Race Day at the ski shop for all cross-country and downhill skiers.
 The meeting will give the latest updates on the racecourse.
 It is important that all downhill skiers and snowboarders ATTEND this meeting.